thegworld/gtx-browser/docs/android_build_instructions.md

 The second command syncs dependencies to the appropriate versions and re-runs hooks as needed.

-## Installing and Running Chromium on a device
+## Installing and Running GTx Browser on a device

 ### Plug in your Android device